Site Map Basic Needs Populations

 Background

 The MassHealth Accountable Care Organization (ACO) program is a special MassHealth (Medicaid) program that allows funds to be used flexibly and, unlike traditional fee-for-service coverage models, includes provider incentives to address preventative care and the social determinants of health.
+The two areas of assistance currently available through the MGH ACO Health Related Social Needs program (HSRN - formerly "Flexible Services") are Nutrition supplemental services and Housing supplemental services.

 Sections